ItzNesbroDev/neovim-config-switcher/README.md

 ## Customization

 You can customize the options displayed by `nvims` by modifying the `items` variable in the `nvims` function.
-For example, you could add an option to open `emacs` by setting `items` to:
+For example, you could add an option to open `LunarVim` config by setting `items` to:

 ```fish
 set -x items "nvim\nLazyVim\nLunarVim" # your config folder names